 Studio Shaft turned Nisio Isin’s bizarre, engaging, and dialogue rich novel series into one of the most visually appealing Animated series of all time and if you have never watched the Monogatari series before, now is the time to give it a try.

 If aesthetic and visual storytelling is your jam, then Kizumonogatari will be your bible.
 Announced in 2010, this trilogy tells the tale of wounds that put the entire story of the series into motion, making it the perfect place to jump in for newcomers.

 Kizumonogatari grabbed me from the opening scene.
-An Anime-original sequence of our protagonist, walking through an abandoned building, scaling a labyrinth of empty hallways and spiral staircases until he arrives at a rooftop, home to a sea of crows.
+An Anime-original sequence of our protagonist, walking through an abandoned building, scaling a labyrinth of empty hallways and spiral staircases until he arrives at a rooftop, home to a murder of crows.
 The clouds in the sky, orange from the rising sun, begin to part.
-The protagonist shields his eyes at first before his eyes open wide with shock.
+The protagonist shields his eyes at first before they go wide with shock.
 The reality of his situation sets in.
 He ignites on fire.
 He has become a vampire.

 Kizumonogatari is the story of Koyomi Araragi.
 He hears a rumor of a beautiful blonde vampire roaming his town and encounters her that same night.
 Her name is Kiss-Shot Acerola-Orion Heart-Under-Blade.
 Laying on the floor of a subway platform, bloodied and robbed of her limbs, she asks for Araragi’s blood.
 While he first recoils he decides to give her his blood, unable to let another person suffer such a painful death.